pip-webui-ngx/pip-webui-behaviors-ngx/README.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

-**pip-webui2-behaviors** module contains behaviors that can be attached to existing controls or pages
+**pip-webui-behaviors-ngx** module contains behaviors that can be attached to existing controls or pages

 ### Focusable